RAISE A GLASS TO THE CATSKILLS

 Saturday, October 14, 2017

-One hundred years ago, people in all five boroughs of New York City were able to turn on their taps and receive some of the cleanest unfiltered water of any city in the world.
+In October 1917, people in all five boroughs of New York City were able to turn on their taps and receive some of the cleanest unfiltered water of any city in the world.

 Although this engineering feat was a boon to New Yorkers, it was a severe hardship to many families in the Catskill Mountains of upstate New York, who lost their homes, land, and communities when local waters were harnessed to create the reservoir system.